NillionNetwork/nillion-docs/blog/2025-10-01-understanding-nildb-encryption.md

 This means:

-- Encrypted fields are **unreadable to the database itself.** Even NilDB nodes don’t know the actual value.
+- Encrypted fields are **unreadable to the database itself.** Even nilDB nodes don’t know the actual value.
 - You, the developer, decide which data should be secret-shared, and which can safely remain in plaintext.
 - Queries on encrypted fields work differently (and are often limited) compared to plaintext, so design schemas carefully.